ma23m/DA6401---Assignment-1/README.md

 ### Data Processing:
 Before training the model, each image of the fashion-MNIST dataset is flattened where transform the 28x28 pixel image into a 1D array of length 784.
 This helps the neural network to process the images as a set of features.

-Then, the entire training, v testing and validation datasets are normalized to a range between 0 and 1 to improve the performance of the neural network model.
+Then, the entire training, testing and validation datasets are normalized to a range between 0 and 1 to improve the performance of the neural network model.

-Then  use the one hot encoded function to convert the label of each image into one-hot encoded arrays of length 10 where transforming the categorical value into a numerical value.
+Then  apply one hot encoded function to convert the label of each image into one-hot encoded arrays of length 10 where transforming the categorical value into a numerical value.

 ### Optimizers:
 The following optimizers are used: